 Isabel Löfgren, a Swedish-Brazilian artist and educator currently based in Stockholm, took up the theme of memefascism vs. autonomous zones of resistance in Brazil.
 The fact that memes are a serious means is very clear by the fact that Jair Bolsonaro has been elected president thanks mostly to ‘bolsominions’: an army of trolls campaigning for Bolsonaro through WhatsApp.
 Because of this politicization of WhatsApp, everyone started creating an enormous overflow of public political expressions.
 Jair Bolsonaro has even claimed to be, next to president, the official controller of memes.

 This situation also shows us something about the so-called post-truth condition.
 Studies show that half of the troll messages during the election campaign came from WhatsApp family groups.
-This show that, first, it’s not about truth but about trust, and, second, that the crisis of authority in relation to truth effectively splits apart families and social structures as we know them.
+This signals that, first, it’s not about truth but about trust, and, second, that the crisis of authority in relation to truth effectively splits families and social structures as we know them.

-A family that is certainly now split apart is the Bolsonaro family.
+A family that is certainly not split is the Bolsonaro family.
 Father Jair and his three sons are in power together, all four of them fulfilling elected positions.
 One son, Carlos, is fully occupied with the control of all social media accounts connected to the presidency.
 In the presidential palace, there is even an official social media farm.
 The most successful bloggers and vloggers from the campaign are hired to work here for Bolsonaro’s official PR bureau.
 Together, they effectively create a bombardment of disinformation.

 In fact, this type of humorous grass-roots mobilization is a consistent trend in Brazil.
 Already during the election campaign, women, black people, and other minorities repressed by Bolsonaro came together in the Not Him-campaign (#elenão), which was huge and powerful.